node-red/node-red.github.io/docs/hardware/beagleboneblack.md

     sudo apt-get update
     sudo apt-get install -y curl locales ntpdate avahi-utils python build-essential

 Make sure the local time is set correctly.
-The BeagleboneBlack does not have a battery backed real time clock so needs to be set on every boot in order for software certificates date checks to be valid.
+The Beaglebone Black does not have a battery backed real time clock so needs to be set on every boot in order for software certificates date checks to be valid.